What to Pack for Your Antarctica Adventure

 —For staying warm in cold temperatures, nothing is as comfortable as a down jacket.

-- Lightweight, waterproof rain gear
+- Waterproof rain gear

 —You will need both a waterproof/Gore-Tex jacket with a hood and Gore-Tex pants.
 It is extremely important your rain gear be fully waterproof, not just water repellent, as it can rain frequently and quite heavily in the areas we will be visiting.
 Flimsy, plastic raingear is easily torn, rendering it useless for the remainder of the trip, so we recommend you avoid these items when possible.
 Plastic ponchos are also not recommended.

-—Bulky ski parkas and ski pants are not practical for this trip.
-A hard-shell rain jacket made from Gore-Tex or another technical waterproof fabric will double as rain and wind protection.
+—A hard-shell rain jacket made from Gore-Tex or another technical waterproof fabric will double as rain and wind protection.
 Be sure your rain gear is big enough to fit over your fleece and/or down jacket and long underwear or fleece base layers.

 - Lightweight down jacket